bigz-git/wwtags/README.md

 # wwtags

-A command-line tool that generates Wonderware tag import CSV files from Excel templates.
+A tool that generates Wonderware tag import CSV files from an Excel template.
+Available as both a graphical application (`wwtags-gui`) and a command-line tool (`wwtags`).
+Use to generate UDT Wonderware tags.

-Instead of manually entering hundreds of tags, you define your devices once in an Excel workbook and let `wwtags` generate the import file automatically.

 ---